 About Us

 Cypress Community Garden is located in Kitsilano Vancouver between Cypress and Burrard Streets along a one block area on 6th Avenue.
-Bounded by 6th Avenue on the south, and by the Arbutus Greenway on the north, the garden is as a result narrow.
+Bounded by 6th Avenue on the south, and by the Arbutus Greenway on the north, the garden is as a result narrow (but rich in flower and vegetable produce and in insects, pollinators, an indigenous plantings).
 There are 52 plots for members along with accessible public and common areas.
 Situated on the unceded lands of the xʷməθkʷəy̓ əm (Musqueam), sḵwx̱ wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) people, Cypress Community Garden was initially created on the barren land alongside the train tracks of Canadian Pacific Railway in the mid 1990’s.

 Established by Barbara Atkins who had been instrumental in founding Maple Community Garden in 1989 a block to the west, gardeners initially worked to rejeuvenate the soil and build plots as CPRail Trains passed by.